Genocs/genocs-library/src/Genocs.Persistence.MongoDb/README_NUGET.md

 ## Description

-Persistence MongoDB Core Nuget package contains general purpose functionalities to be used on DDD service.
+Persistence MongoDB Core NuGet package contains general purpose functionalities to be used on DDD service.

 ## Support

-Please check the github repository getting more info.
+Please check the GitHub repository getting more info.

 ### DataProvider Settings